Sole Proprietorship

 Business deductions

 Sole proprietors can deduct various business expenses, such as office supplies, travel expenses, and marketing costs.
-Be familiar with the IRS guidelines on deductible expenses to maximise your tax savings.
+Be familiar with the IRS guidelines on deductible expenses to maximize your tax savings.

 Operational considerations